 Top Ten Things to do in Central Mexico

-After exploring Central Mexico for 9 days, here is my personal list of the Top Ten Things to experience / do during your stay.
-Central Mexico is a foodies paradise... so be sure to enjoy the food, life, art and culture! *This list is based on Mexico City, Puebla & Oaxaca.
+After exploring Central Mexico for nine days, here is my list of the Top Ten Things to experience/do during your stay.
+Central Mexico is a foodies paradise; be sure to enjoy the food, life, art, and culture! *This list is based on Mexico City, Puebla & Oaxaca.

 1. Uber it! --

-We loved renting a car in the Yucatan, but when it came to Mexico City, we found that using an Uber was the best option.
-In the city, traffic is hectic and unconducive to unwinding ( the primarily reason why we vacation / travel ), plus Uber is super cheap and reliable there!
+We loved renting a car in the Yucatan, but found that using an Uber was the best option when it came to Mexico City.
+In the city, traffic is hectic and unconducive to unwinding (the primary reason we vacation/travel), plus Uber is super cheap and reliable!

 2. Go bar hopping in Mexico City --

-We found the nightlife and bar scene to be at it's finest in the heart of the capital, Mexico City.
-Here bar hopping is more than just hitting bar after bar, in Mexico City bar hopping is a cultural experience!
-For more on bars in Mexico City Check out my post "Bar Hopping in Mexico City" where I share 3 cool bars and my favorite 3 speakeasies.
+We found the nightlife and bar scene to be at its finest in the heart of the capital, Mexico City.
+Here bar hopping is more than just hitting bar after bar.
+In Mexico City, bar hopping is a cultural experience!
+For more on bars in Mexico City, Check out my post "Bar Hopping in Mexico City," where I share three cool bars and my favorite three speakeasies.

 3. Soak the art in--

 Visit the art museum in Mexico City, Castillo Chapultepec, and the house of Frida Kahlo!

 We went to a total of 4 mercados (markets) in Mexico City.

 * Mercado de Coyoacan: This mercado is smaller compared to the more central ones.
 We found the best local desserts here, and the people were super friendly!
 We highly recommend visiting if you plan to go to Casa Azul (Frida Kahlo's House.)